SodiumFluoride/WRain/Readme.md

 This is the template I will use to denote functions.

 func name
+ㅤ
 a:type1, b:type2, c:type3..... -> x:type
+ㅤ
 g(a,b,c....)

 this means func name has an underlying function g, which takes in something of type1, type2, type3.... and ouputs something of of type x.
+ㅤ
+ㅤ

-Special functions have no underlying function, and simply deal with the collection in its entirety.
+Special functions have no ㅤ
+underlying function, and simply deal with the ㅤcollection in its entirety.

 There are also functions that don't fit into either category.
 I will denote them with weird, and explain them on a case by case basis

 These are the commands.
 You can only have one command per line.

+ㅤ

 print, ordinary, command